ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

    `kem_id`, `kdf_id`, and `aead_id`, as one 8-bit integer and three 16-bit
    integers, respectively, each in network byte order.

-2. Build an `info` string by concatenating the ASCII-encoded string "message/bhttp request", a zero byte, and the header.
+2. Build a sequence of bytes (`info`) by concatenating the ASCII-encoded string "message/bhttp request", a zero byte, and the header.
 Note: {{repurposing}}
    discusses how alternative message formats might use a different `info` value.